Center for Robotic Surgery

 Patients who have robotic surgery heal better and have shorter hospital stays.
 In addition, robotic surgery technology is always improving, and in many cases, surgeons assisted by robotic surgery systems can actually perform complex surgeries better than a human can without robotic assistance.
 This is because robotic surgery systems like the da Vinci Xi have a full 360-degree range of motion and greater visualization, whereas humans are limited by our bone structure.

-Robotic surgery is like a symphony, so each person in the room has a part to play and they all have to be excellent.
-Luckily, Dr. Wehberg’s commitment to creating a family culture means his team runs like a well-oiled machine.
-“Robotics is an exciting field and we are
+Robotic surgery is like a symphony, so each person in the room has a part to play and they all have to be excellent, says Dr. Wehberg.

 What will your surgeon do?

-During robotic-assisted surgery, your surgeon will use a 3D high-definition camera for a magnified and clear view of your lungs.
+During robotically assisted surgery, your surgeon will use a 3D high-definition camera for a magnified and clear view of your lungs.

 The surgeon will sit at a console next to you and operate through a few small incisions using tiny instruments, including a camera.